-The primary focus of the technology transfer office (TTO) at NUI Galway is to encourage industry to access and commercialise the outputs of their research and translate this into products, processes and jobs.
+The primary focus of the Innovation Office at NUI Galway is to encourage industry to access and commercialise the outputs of their research and translate this into products, processes and jobs.
+As part of a wider regional knowledge transfer initiative, NUI Galway is leading the Ignite West Consortium, a partnership with Galway Mayo Institute of Technology, the Institute of Technology, Sligo and Letterkenny Institute of Technology.

 The TTO’s services are to: